Alberto M. Carvalho: Career

 Carvalho began his career in education as a physics, chemistry, and calculus teacher at Miami Jackson Senior High.
 He later became an assistant principal at the school.
 He also worked as principal, chief communications officer, a school district lobbyist, and assistant superintendent before being named superintendent to lead the Miami-Dade County Public School district in 2008.
 At the time of his appointment, the district was reported to have been near bankruptcy.
 Carvalho worked to cut the budget by $2 billion, firing "massive numbers of administrators" but not one classroom teacher.
 He has described his approach as "zero-based, moral-values-based" budgeting.

 In 2010, Carvalho was appointed the chairman of a taskforce aimed at improving teaching quality throughout Miami.
 Carvalho controversially "franchised" MAST Academy, opening three new schools based on the original Virginia Key institution.
 In 2012, Carvalho served as President of the Association of Latino Administrators and Superintendents and is currently on the Board of Directors of The Children's Trust.
 Carvalho remains self-appointed principal of two schools that he opened: Primary Learning Center (2009), an elementary school, and iPreparatory Academy (2010), an experimental high school that he has called "my signature school."

 Carvalho's career has not been without controversy.
 He was implicated in a romantic relationship with Tania deLuzuriaga in 2008, a former Miami Herald education reporter while he was married.
-Many were disappointed when he didn't punish teachers responsible in a large test cheating scandal.
-Carvalho has also been criticized for his somewhat pompous persona, theatrical presentation style, and self-promotion.